BF-FrontEnd-class-2025/group-2-hyf/planning/development-strategy.md

 ### Main content section

-This feature develops on a branch `main-content`.
+This feature  on a branch main-content.

 #### HTML